-- 1. Parents or guardians will be informed in cases of frequent student absences or tardiness. - 2.
-Five (5) days absent to school the parent or guardian will receive a letter or email from the Assistant Principal or attendance personnel outlining the school's attendance policy and encouraging improved student attendance.
-After 5 or more unexcused/excessive absences, the school may refer the student and their family to an appropriate community service agency to assist in improving student attendance. - 3.
-Seven (7) days absent to school a letter or email will be sent to the parents or guardians of the student outlining the attendance policy guidelines and expectations. - 4.
-Ten (10) days absent to school a meeting will scheduled with the student and Administration.
-An attendance contract will be developed outlining future attendance requirements and expectations and shared with the student's parent/guardian. - 5.
-Failure on the part of the student/parents to abide by the guidelines of this agreement or failure to attend school attendance review panel meetings could result in one of the following: - Suspension, and ultimately expulsion, according to Student Due Process as outlined in I.C.
-20-33-8-14-a-25 (d) "willful absenteeism." - 6.
-A student who is unable to attend school is unable to attend extracurricular activities that day. - 7.
-Students who are suspended out-of-school are not allowed to attend extracurricular activities. - 8.
-Excessive absences may be excused for the following reasons: - Extended personal illness and/or surgery. - Death of an immediate family member. - Travel for a limited time period involving new educational experiences for a student which is requested, on an infrequent basis, by the parent or guardian at least one (1) week in advance of the proposed absence.
-A prearranged absence form should be obtained from the counselor. - Other highly extenuating circumstances will be determined by the Principal or his or her designee either in advance or on the day(s) of the absence(s).
+- (1) Parents or guardians will be informed in cases of frequent student absences or tardiness. - (2) Five (5) days absent to school.
+The parent or guardian will receive a letter or email from the Assistant Principal or attendance personnel outlining the school's attendance policy and encouraging improved student attendance.

+\After 5 or more unexcused/excessive absences, the school may refer the student and their family to an Student Handbook - page 12 appropriate community service agency to assist in improving student attendance.

+- (3) Seven (7) days absent to school.
+A letter or email will be sent to the parents or guardians of the student outlining the attendance policy guidelines and expectations. - (4) Ten (10) days absent to school.
+A meeting will scheduled with the student and Administration.
+An attendance contract will be developed outlining future attendance requirements and expectations and shared with the student's parent/guardian. - (5) Failure on the part of the student/parents to abide by the guidelines of this agreement or failure to attend school attendance review panel meetings could result in one of the following: Suspension, and ultimately expulsion, according to Student Due Process as outlined in I.C.
+20-33-8-14-a-25 (d) "willful absenteeism." - (6) A student who is unable to attend school is unable to attend extracurricular activities that day. - (7) Students who are suspended out-of-school are not allowed to attend extracurricular activities. - (8) Excessive absences may be excused for the following reasons: - (A) Extended personal illness and/or surgery. - (B) Death of an immediate family member. - (C) Travel for a limited time period involving new educational experiences for a student which is requested, on an infrequent basis, by the parent or guardian at least one (1) week in advance of the proposed absence.
+A prearranged absence form should be obtained from the counselor. - (D) Other highly extenuating circumstances will be determined by the Principal or his or her designee either in advance or on the day(s) of the absence(s).

-E. Make-Up Work
+Make-Up Work Policy

-- 1. Students will be afforded the opportunity to make-up work during/after absences for credit. - 2.
-It is the responsibility of the student to ask each teacher for any work that he/she has missed. - 3.
-For each day of absence, students will have the equivalent number of days (up to one week) in which to complete required make-up work. - 4.
-On the 3rd day of a student's absence, parents/guardians may phone school to arrange the pickup of missed and/or future class assignments.
-A classmate can also make delivery if the office is notified of the arrangements in advance. - 5.
-During an extended absence, more work will be supplied after current assignments are returned to the school.
+- (1) Students will be afforded the opportunity to make-up work during/after absences for credit. - (2) It is the responsibility of the student to ask each teacher for any work that he/she has missed. - (3) For each day of absence, students will have the equivalent number of days (up to one week) in which to complete required make-up work for full credit. - (4) Students will be afforded the opportunity to make-up any missing work for credit (full or partial based upon individual teacher classroom policy) up until one week before the grading period ends.